tj/pomo/README.md

     :notifier: notification_center
     :tmux: false

-## tmux Status Bar Integration
+### Tmux Status Bar Integration

-The Pomo timer can be displayed in tmux's status bar with the following configurations set:
+Pomo's timer can be displayed in tmux's status bar with the following configuration set:

     :tmux: true